Enna1/LLVM-Clang-Examples/dataflow-pointeranalysis/README.md

 LLVM/Clang Version: 5.0.1

-A LLVM pass that implements a flow-sensitive, field- and context-insensitive point-to analysis via dataflow, compute the points-to set for each variable at each distinct program point.
+A LLVM pass that implements a flow-sensitive, field- and context-insensitive point-to analysis via dataflow, computing the points-to set for each variable at each distinct program point.

 source code is in `src` directory, `testcase`  dir consists of 35 testcases.